veikman/snisku/doc/safety.md

 ### Errors

-Notice that in this example, we handle a string without error.
+Notice that in the last example, we handle a string without error.
 If you’re handling arbitrary user input, be prepared to deal with `ParserError` and `ValidationFailure` for more exotic strings.
 In addition, an internal error in a Snisku application can raise `ValidatorError`.
 All of these inherit from